AdaCore/aws/readme.txt

      support multiple event (onclick, onfocus, onchange) on the same widget.
 For supporting this the URL are now : /<event>$<id>
      For example "/onclick$form_enter".

+      type Callback_No_Param is access function
+        (Value   : in String;
+         Context : in Filter_Context) return String;

+      Change the callback to this new spec, the translate set is now accessible through the Context parameter.

+   - For hand written SOAP code the float and long_float are now respectively mapped to xsd:float and xsd:double.
+So the F constructor takes now a float as parameter and the D constructor a long_float.
+This may introduce compatibility problem.
+Either change the Ada or SOAP floating point type to match.
+There is no such problem for SOAP applications using ada2wsdl and wsdl2aws as those tools are now using the proper mapping.

 Obsolescent features